galtza/global-typelist/README.md

 ## Sizeof

 `sizeof` operator is our salvation.
 One of the requirements to be a valid expression is that the type specified as a parameter is complete (not only declared: fully defined).
-Taking advantage of this we can build the f, whiollowing:
+Taking advantage of this we can build the following:

 ```c++
 namespace tmp {